mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

     (root) SETENV: NOPASSWD: /usr/bin/python /updater.py
 {% endhighlight %}

-Funny: we can see here the port used by `mongod` :) Let's connect to the database server which listens on port 12121: `mongo localhost:12121`
+Funny: we can see here the port used by `mongod` :) Let's connect to the database server which listens on port 12121, using the command: `mongo localhost:12121`

-For those familiar with SQL and not familiar with Mongo, Mongo provides a ["mapping chart"](https://docs.mongodb.com/manual/reference/sql-comparison/) that can help to "translate" Mongo concepts into their SQL counterpart.
+For those familiar with SQL and not familiar with Mongo, Mongo provides a ["mapping chart"](https://docs.mongodb.com/manual/reference/sql-comparison/) that can help to translate Mongo concepts into their SQL counterpart.

 {% highlight javascript %}
 > db